 “Takk fyrir,” I mumbled quietly as I accepted my passport from the immigration officer.
 He smiled back at me and nodded, his piercing blue eyes staring back at me.
 In our 4 AM glory, my sister and I landed in Iceland after a turbulent but painless 5-hour flight.
-Landing in Reykjavik, I expected it to be dark outside, but I quickly remembered that during this time of the year, the sun shines 24-hours a day.
-As we approached Keflavik International Airport, we were greeted by thick clouds and a dusk-like dim light.
+Landing in Keflavik airport, I expected it to be dark outside, like in these gorgeous photos I saw of Reykjavik in the winter.
+However, I quickly remembered that during the summer, the sun shines 24-hours a day.
+As we landed, we were greeted by thick clouds and a dusk-like dim light.
 Gray surrounded us as we made our way to the rental car kiosk, anxious to receive the chariot that we’d be driving around the ring road for the next two weeks.

 Walking through the quiet morning streets of Reykjavik, we passed by a small, corner shop called the “Handknitting Association.”
 Intrigued, I walked into a store filled to the brim with racks and racks of thick, woolen, traditional Icelandic sweaters, called lopapeysas, in all different colors and patterns.
 The scent of wool filled my nose as I perused the shelves, stacked to the brim with handmade sweaters.
 I immediately fell in love with these cozy icons, and I ended up bringing home a white and gray, soft sweater that would end up being my adventuring companion.

 Together, my younger sister, my lopapeysa and I hiked mountains, explored volcanic beaches, ate langoustine and braved the rainy Iceland water together.
 I slept with it during cold nights in our tent, and cuddled with it during long drives in the car.
 My lopapeysa became an integral part of my time in Iceland, so I thought it fitting to take a photo with it everywhere I went.